getodk/docs/odk2-src/sync-endpoint.rst

   3. Click on :guilabel:`ou=people` and choose :guilabel:`Create a child entry`.
   4. Choose the :guilabel:`Generic: User Account` template.
   5. Fill out the form and click :guilabel:`Create Object`.
-  6. Assign users to groups with `these instructions <sync-endpoint-ldap-assign>`.
+  6. Assign users to groups with :ref:`these instructions <sync-endpoint-ldap-assign>`.

 .. _sync-endpoint-ldap-groups: